Jump to navigation

 Applying for a liquor license requires attention to detail when completing the application and supplying the required supporting documents.
 Please call the Clerk's office to make an appointment to obtain an application packet and review the application process and requirements.

 After a completed application is submitted to the Clerk's office and reviewed by staff, a second appointment will be scheduled to go over the application, make revisions, and obtain additional documentation, as needed.
-The Liquor License application is available bellow via the Colorado Department of Revenue.
+The Liquor License application is available below via the Colorado Department of Revenue.

 The liquor license application process can take anywhere from six weeks to six months to complete depending on when the application is received, the complexity of the application, the timing of the public hearing, and the workload at the State Liquor Enforcement Division.
 Therefore, you must communicate with the Clerk's office well in advance of your opening date or, if buying an existing business, well in advance of closing on the sale of the business.
 Failure to contact the Clerk's office prior to closing on a business may result in interruptions to service and delays in licensing.

 Staff recommends that you become familiar with the Colorado Liquor Code and Colorado Liquor Rules.
-These documents are available on-line at the Colorado Department of Revenue website.
+These documents are available online at the Colorado Department of Revenue website.

 Liquor license questions?
 Call (970) 283-5475 or email the Town Clerk